kasper-piskorski/docs/pages/documentation/4-querying-with-graql/match-queries.md

 ### has-role
-Match relation types that have the given role.
+Match relations that have the given role.

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a href="#shell8" data-toggle="tab">Graql</a></li>